UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

    - **Idle timeout** - Keep a TCP or HTTP connection open without relying on clients to send keep-alive messages.

+   - **Floating IP** - Can be enabled to change the IP address mapping scheme to allow for additional flexibility, see [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-multivip-overview) for further details.

     ![Add a load balancing rule](images/azs-browser-add-lb-rule.png)

 6. Click **OK**.